ICC Cricket World Cup moments: Australia stun South Africa and Mike Gatting's bizarre dismissal

 Gilchrist's greatness - and his secret weapon - also make our top 10

-With the fixtures announced for the 2019 ICC Cricket World Cup, we pick 10 of the most memorable moments from the tournament's history...
+With just 100 days until the 2019 ICC Cricket World Cup, we pick 10 memorable moments from the tournament's history...

 GATTING'S MOMENT OF MADNESS

 (Australia vs England, 1987 final, Eden Gardens, Calcutta)

 England had looked to be cruising to 1987 World Cup glory in Calcutta - until captain Mike Gatting handed the initiative back to Australia in bizarre fashion.
 Chasing 254, England seemed well placed at 135-2, with Gatting and Bill Athey at the crease.
 Australia skipper Allan Border brought himself on to test the England pair with his left-armers.
 Inexplicably, Gatting - not known as a risk-taker - attempted to reverse-sweep the first delivery he faced from his opposite number, which pitched around off stump.
 The ball hit the shoulder of his bat and flew behind to wicketkeeper Greg Dyer.
 Gatting's exit slowed the pursuit and resulted in a rise in the required run-rate which left England needing 17 from the final over.
 They fell short and Australia won by seven runs.

 (Pakistan vs South Africa, 1992 group match, The Gabba)